 1. Manual.
 The Manual Cleaning System is a full standalone system.
 The user removes the Magnetic Element from the vessel and installs it in the cleaning station.
 The Magnetic Element is lifted through the scraper plate allowing the contaminants to be collected in the containment bag.

 2. Semi-Automatic.
 The motor and the gear box attach to the davit arm.
 The large and small blind flange are at the top of the vessel.
 The small blind flange is removable, giving easy access to the internal screw and coupling.
-Rotation of the screw cap by the motor and gear box allows the BPS Scraper Plate to move up & down along the rods.
+Rotation of the screw cap by the motor and gear box allows the BPS Scraper Plate to move up and down along the rods.

 3. Fully-Automatic.
 This system utilizes a PLC to control pneumatic actuated valves to divert flow into the magnetic separator and again to bypass for cleaning operations once scheduled or contamination loading capacity is reached.
 The PLC then activates the motor which is always be connected to the extension drive through a packing gland or mechanical seal eliminating the need to remove the small semi-auto access blind flange.
-The motor drives the BPS scrapers assembly up and down the magnetic separator elements.
+The motor drives the BPS scrapers assembly up and down the Magnetic Separator Elements.

 - Determining contamination loading, such as Total Suspended Solids (TSS), at different flow rates; and/or